zslayton/mai/README.md

 # mai
 A thin I/O layer built on top of mio that manages buffers and streams so you can focus on sending and receiving your protocol's frames.
-If you're hoping to write a client or server for a TCP or unix socket-based protocol, this is the library for you.
+If you're writing a client or server for a TCP protocol, this is the library for you.

 ## Status
 Largely functional but currently pre-alpha.